AbdullahPS/react_notes_app/[00] Week 0/README.md

 In order to become good at anything you must have a strong foundation.
 By refreshing the basics you’ll refine your mental model of how software development works in order to make sense of new concepts quicker.

-_Both Frontend and Backend is included, but you're only required to do the one that fits with your specialization!_

 - **TAP Quickstart**